 Offers individuals the right to a jury trial during civil court cases.

 Protects individuals from the Government imposing excessive bail and excessive fines during pending trials.
 The 8th Amendment in the American Constitution also protects individuals from cruel and unusual punishment for acts committed.
-Under this Amendment American citizens are free from torture, humiliating punishments, or punishments which degrade a human being.
+Under this Amendment American citizens are free from torture, humiliating punishments, or punishments that degrade a human being.

 9th Amendment and 10th Amendment